Vansh28Kapoor/Vansh28Kapoor.github.io/_pages/Projects.md

     <img width="450" height="280" src="/img/costas.png">
 </p>

-Evaluated the performance of Costas Loop and Viterbi-Viterbi algorithms in discrete-time for phase and frequency offset removal in incoming signals using GNU Radio.
+&nbsp;&nbsp;&nbsp;&nbsp;Evaluated the performance of Costas Loop and Viterbi-Viterbi algorithms in discrete-time for phase and frequency offset removal in incoming signals.
 Implemented equalization filter design to negate the effect of ISI (Intersymbol Interference) on the digitally transmitted message suffering multipath reflection with the help of GNU Radio.
-Performed practical analysis of analog carrier modulation schemes (DSB, DSB-SC, and SSB) using an IQ modulator board by observing the received spectrum using GNU Radio and a dongle.

 #### 7. **SIX-STAGE PIPELINED MICROPROCESSOR**
   [_EE309, Microprocessors_](https://www.ee.iitb.ac.in/web/course_lists/ee-309-microprocessors/), [_Prof.
 Virendra Singh_](https://www.ee.iitb.ac.in/~viren/)